 Marc became a National Teaching Fellow in 2015.
 His teaching philosophy is to bring the study of law to life.
 A former practising solicitor, he focuses on helping his students develop highly sought after professional skills.
 Under his guidance, Oxford Brookes law students have won national and international competitions in client interviewing and mooting.
 He’s national adjudicator for the prestigious national ESU Mooting Competition.

 Every year, our students get the opportunity to recognise members of staff who have made a real difference to their learning experience.
-In the Brookes Union Teaching Awards for 2018, more than 180 nominations were received for both academic and support staff.
+Oxford Brookes is ranked 5th in the UK for teaching (Times Higher Education Young University Rankings 2023).

 Dr Mark Cain, Reader and Programme Lead for Philosophy and Religion, won the Most Inspirational Lecturer award.
 Students nominating Mark highlighted his passion for his subject and the outstanding support he provides for his students.